 I would like to share my personal feelings about Jesus.
 This is one of those times when I will either soar with the eagles or drag myself through the mud.
 We have all had times in our lives when we have felt or experienced things that are beyond our abilities to convey to another human in words or in deed.
 These moments in our lives remain deeply private and occupy a place of tender feelings that we guard as that which is too sacred to be hoisted about in public.
 It is actually a good thing we can not put them into words for this very reason.
-We might be tempted in a moment of weakness to cast our “pearls before swine.”
+If we could put our feelings into words, we might be tempted in a moment of weakness to cast our “pearls before swine.”

 Please forgive me for attempting to dig into my holiest of holies and make an attempt to share with you at this time of Christmas, some thoughts about what Jesus means to this Christian.
 Like I said, I will either soar with the eagles or drag myself through the mud, but here goes.
 Fortunately, I trust you with my “pearls.”

 When I hear the carols being sung and try to figure out for the nine thousandth time what a “round yon virgin” is, I notice that there is a little flame of peace and comfort burning in my heart in the background of the tinsel and festivities.
 Perhaps that is why Christmas music is my go-to category when I feel down or sad.
 There is an underlying sacredness about the melodies and the words that draw me in.